Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos: Secondary neutrino fluxes by decays of light particles

 \subsection{General description}

 First, we introduce the secondary neutrino flux produced by the decays of hypothetical light particles generally and schematically.
 We denote light particles as $\chi$.
-To calculate the light particle spectrum produced in the core, we solve the Boltzmann equation governing their production in region small enough to be constant density and large enough for particle interactions \cite{Sigl:1993ctk,Akita:2022hlx},
+To calculate the light particle spectrum produced in the core, we solve the Boltzmann equation inside the SN core, governing their production in region small enough to be constant density and large enough for particle interactions \cite{Sigl:1993ctk,Akita:2022hlx},

 where $f_\chi$ is the distribution of light particles and $\mathcal{C}$ is the collision term summed over all possible collisional interactions.
 The emitted spectrum of light particles is given by,

 where $t$ and $V$ denote the emitting time and the core volume, respectively, and $\Gamma_\chi$ is the total decay rate of light particles in the rest frame.
 When light particles decay inside the neutrino sphere of $r_\nu\sim 20\ {\rm km}$ \cite{Fischer:2016cyd} (outside of which neutrinos decouple with the medium), the secondary neutrino flux would be thermalized, being the same with the standard flux \footnote{In general, neutrinos with higher energy decouple from the medium at lower medium density.
 Around the standard neutrino sphere, $r_\nu\sim 20\ {\rm km}$, the matter density rapidly decreases \cite{Fischer:2016cyd}.
 The neutrino sphere for high energy neutrinos, which is produced by the light particle decays, would be the same with the standard one.}.
 We account for the secondary flux produced only outside the neutrino sphere, plugging the exponential factor $e^{-\Gamma_\chi r_\nu/(\gamma \beta)}$.